 Parker Scheer Attorneys have Successfully Represented Persons Seriously Injured as a Result of Collapsed or Rotten Decks.

 Every year, individuals in Massachusetts suffer catastrophic, even fatal injuries due to the collapse of wooden porches and decks.
-The most common failures occur in porches and decks that are physically attached to older apartment or “multi-family” buildings.
+The most common failures occur in porches and decks that are physically attached to older apartments or “multi-family” buildings.
 Many owners have taken steps in recent years to repair or remove such decks in order to lower this risk of failure.
 Decks that are attached to single-family homes also carry a risk of collapse, and pose a serious risk of injury or death if left unmaintained and uninspected for evidence of rot, insect damage, or structural compromise.
 The risk of deck failure is significantly heightened where older structures are involved, in large part because older decks were not attached to home in accordance with modern building standards.
 Newer building codes have been enacted to minimize this risk and provide better structural integrity.
 The types of injuries caused by defective wooden decks and porches frequently involve the following injuries:

 - Spinal cord injuries

 - Traumatic brain injuries (“TBI”)